Cerebral angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the brain.

 - Before the test starts, you are given a mild sedative to help you relax.

-- Electrocardiogram (ECG) is used to monitor your heart activity during the test.
+- An electrocardiogram (ECG) monitors your heart activity during the test.
 Sticky patches, called leads, will be placed on your arms and legs.
 Wires connect the leads to the ECG machine.

 Sometimes, a computer removes the bones and tissues on the images being viewed, so that only the blood vessels filled with the dye are seen.
 This is called digital subtraction angiography (DSA).